Someone shouted, ‘Where’s the bloody barrel?’ Another called back, ‘What you mean ‘Where’s the barrel? You didn’t bloody lose it, did you?’

-Living in the perfectly clean environment of Switzerland, where not even the branch of a tree would dare to be out of place without permission, we always wondered what it would be like to in a place of uncharted territory, wild and dangerous.
-And then one day, some five years later, quite unexpectedly, I found myself standing right there, in the middle of that vast forest without end, they call the Amazon.
-And truly, it is an amazing experience.
+Living in the perfectly clean environment of Switzerland, where not even the branch of a tree would dare to be out of place without permission or risk the chop, I always wondered what it would be like to in a place of uncharted territory, wild and dangerous… and then one day, about six years later, quite unexpectedly, I found myself standing right there, in the middle of that huge, vast, enormous forest, a forest without end, they call the Amazon.
+And truly, it is an amazing experience and frequently full surprises.

 I can’t remember if it was three or four hours later but suddenly we heard agitated voices coming from the front.
 The forest began to open up considerably and within minutes we found ourselves standing in a wide semi-circle in front of… the dreaded swamp.

 ‘Boa Constrictor and maybe an Anaconda or two lurking around.
-Bloodsuckers probably and the occasional Cayman and Stingray, but they’ll probably keep their distance with all the noise we make. ’
+Bloodsuckers probably and the occasional caiman and stingray, but they’ll probably keep their distance with all the noise we make. ’

-With the distinctive clang that only a Remington riot gun makes, the Indian scout slid the pump action of his shot gun back and let a cartridge slide into the barrel; clearly he wasn’t taking any chances.
+With the distinctive clang that only a Remington riot gun makes the Indian scout slid the pump action of his shot gun back and let a cartridge slide into the barrel; clearly he wasn’t taking any chances.

-After half an hour the comments began flying back and forth as fatigue began to set in and the bitching began.
-Some, especially up front, seemed to thoroughly enjoy the adventure.
-I could hear their animated conversations over a long distance.
-Another half hour and the water became deeper, reaching up to our chests, and some faces began to betray fear, especially among the smaller boys.
+A long line of soldiers were working their way forward, from time to time halting, searching for a better or shallower passage.
+A soldier close to me pushed an ammo box in front of him, floating it like a toy boat.
+He smiled and said something like, ‘It’s easier like this, I don’t have to carry the bloody thing on my head.
+Necessity is the mother of invention.
+After half an hour the comments began flying back and forth as fatigue began to set in and then the bitching began.
+Some, especially up front, seemed to thoroughly enjoy the adventure however; I could hear their animated conversations over a long distance reverberating over the water.
+Another half hour and the water became deeper, reaching up to our chests and some faces began to betray fear, especially among the smaller boys.

-‘We’re nearly out,' I answered.
-'Listen, I can hear guys who have reached dry land.'
-It was true, but we first had to cross a patch of tall overgrowing reeds while keeping track of our heading.
-The reeds and other vegetation began to become oppressive, hanging over us and then the water became even deeper.
-I yelled, ‘Hold on to each other; no one goes under.’
-I took the smallest one and held him under his arm, but then we did go under.
-I moved as fast under the dark water as I could, pushing the boy in front of me, and then just as suddenly as we had gone under, we popped up again and simultaneously broke out of the reeds.
+‘We’re nearly out lad.’
+I said.
+Listen, I can hear guys who have reached dry land.'
+It was true but we first had to cross a patch of tall overgrowing reeds while keeping track of our heading.
+The reeds and other wet vegetation became oppressive, at times hanging over us and pulling on our clothes.
+Mosquitoes were feasting on any bit of exposed flesh and then just when we thought the end was in sight, the water became even deeper.
+I yelled, ‘Hold on to each other, no one goes under.’
+I took the smallest one and held him under his arm and then we did go under.
+'Ah shit.'
+I moved as fast under the dark water as I could, pushing the boy in front of me and then just as sudden as we had gone under, we popped up again and simultaneously broke out of the reeds gasping for air.
+We laughed nervously and swore and laughed a bit more as we began to emerge from the dreaded swamp.
 Voices encouraged us along the last few meters and then up the steep embankment.
-Everywhere soldiers were lying among the shrubs exhausted, mostly silently staring at the sky above.
-Some, however, never shut up and were enjoying the adventure of their life.
+Everywhere soldiers where lying among the shrubs exhausted mostly silently staring at the sky above and the cleansing rain.
+Some however never shut up and were enjoying the adventure of their life.
 Helping hands dragged the last stragglers out of the menacing water and then we began calling out names making sure no one had been left out there on their own.